Russia’s odd ceasefire demands Members Public

 Newsletters

 Hello!
 Welcome to your weekly guide to the Russian economy — written by Alexander Kolyandr and Alexandra Prokopenko and brought to you by The Bell.
-Our top story is a look at the Kremlin’s plan to bring all offshore Russian companies back home – and why greed means their Russian owners
+This week we look at two meetings attended by Putin and what signals he gave about an end to the fighting in Ukraine, and Russia’s

 The Bell